 - one session of anaesthesia for thoracic surgery: for any patient with chest disease, ranging from benign lump excision to pneumonectomy

-Craig has a Certificate in Teaching from South Bank University, and was previously an examiner for the final FRCA examination for 12 years.
+Craig has a certificate in teaching from South Bank University, and was previously an examiner for the final fellowship of the royal college of anaesthetists (FRCA) examination for 12 years.
 Craig is an educational supervisor for both undergraduates and postgraduates and is a trained appraiser.
 He was previously college tutor, programme director and head of the South Eastern School of Anaesthesia.

 Education and training